While you’re pregnant it can be easy to forget about yourself while thinking about all the preparation for the arrival of the baby.

 You can’t forget to take some me time before you are knee-deep in diapers.

-So, here are a few ways to de-stress during pregnancy, to stop thinking so much about the stuff baby needs and to stay focused on what really matters – the excitement of having your baby here!
+So, here are a few ways to de-stress during pregnancy, to stop thinking so much about the all the ways you have to prepare, and to stay focused on what really matters – the excitement of having your baby here!

-Napping lets me recuperate a bit and maybe even get a few things done around the house, do some yoga, or make dinner.
+Napping lets you recuperate a bit and maybe even get a few things done around the house, do some yoga, or make dinner.